wo114514/Tutorial/README.md

 # mdmbypass
-The usual way to bypass MDM
+A way to Bypass / Delete MDM